muritane/coordination-architecture/load-bearing_theory_stack.md

 Topology and horizon jointly determine:

-* where disturbance appears,
+- where disturbance appears,
-* where it accumulates,
+- where it accumulates,
-* where it dissipates,
+- where it dissipates,
-* and where it becomes invisible.
+- and where it becomes invisible.

-Horizons may differ by orders of magnitude (e.g., microsecond latency, operational reporting cycles, or generational drift).
+Horizons may differ by orders of magnitude (e.g., microsecond latency, operational cycles, generational drift).
 Systems typically operate across **multiple, partially incompatible horizons**.

 Selecting which horizon binds execution is itself a **closure decision**.